DaniloCeesar/flask-boilerplate/README.md

 1. `git clone https://github.com/DaniloCeesar/flask-boilerplate.git` — clone this repository into a new directory;
 2. `cd flask-boilerplate` — change the current directory to this project source code;
+3. `cp .env.example .env` — generate a new environment file that will contain your project's environment variables;
-3. `pip install -r requirements.txt` — install the dependencies from `requirements.txt` file into project's folder;
+4. `pip install -r requirements.txt` — install the dependencies from `requirements.txt` file into project's folder;
-4. `flask run` — run the development server.
+5. `flask run` — run the development server.
 The URL address and port will be displayed in your terminal.

 ## 👥 Attributions